WebOfTrustInfo/rwot11-the-hague/advance-readings/data-exchange-agreements--automating-lawfulness-to-data-tranactions.md

 - Mr. George Padayatti (iGrant.io, Sweden)
 - Dr. David Goodman (iGrant.io, Sweden)
 - Mr. Fredrik Linden (MyData, Sweden)
+- Neil

 ## Abstract

-The Data Exchange Agreement provides a suite of tools that enable automated agreement handling for data exchange between a Data Source (DS) and a Data Using Service (DUS).
+The Data Exchange Agreement protocol enables automated agreement handling for data exchange between a Data Source (DS) and a Data Using Service (DUS).
 It helps organisations to be transparent and legitimate in their data usage while leveraging their data assets.
 Automated agreement handling is required for a scalable and regulatory-compliant data marketplace (data space).
-It also provides individuals control over how their data is used and exchanged.
+It also provides individuals control over their data usage.

 This RWOT paper provides information on how any organisation can leverage data using SSI and non-SSI protocols while being lawful, scalable and trustworthy.

-The project has been supported by multiple NGI-Trust initiatives.
+Multiple NGI-Trust initiatives have supported the project.
 NGI-Trust eSSIF-Lab and NGI-Trust ONTOCHAIN.
 NGI eSSIF-Lab funded earlier work around Data Agreement [1], while NGI-ONTOCHAIN supported the key work involving Data Exchange Agreements and Data Provenance [4].
 ## Introduction

 Data is the ​critical currency of an advanced digital economy, and trust is fundamental for continuous access to personal data.
 An adequate governance framework is essential to build the requisite trust and must involve, at the very least, the following actors: